arsam31/SAAC02-Notes/README.md

 Parts of the DNS system

-- DNS Client: Piece of software running on the OS for a device you're using.
+- DNS Client: Piece of software running on the OS for a device you're using.(your laptop,phone,PC)
-- Resolver: Software on your device or server which queries DNS on your behalf.
+- Resolver: Software on your device or server which queries DNS on your behalf.(generally DNS Client asks the DNS resolver to query)
 - Zone: A part of the DNS database.
   - This would be www.amazon.com
   - What the data is, the substance
 - Zonefile: physical database for a zone
   - How physically that data is stored
+- DNS Record: convert the www.amazon.com to it's IP address
 - Nameserver: where zonefiles are hosted

 Steps: